iyerhari5/P3-BehavioralCloning/README.md

 The image below shows the distribution of the steering angles in this first training dataset.
 ![alt text][image1]

+As we can see the data consists mainly of low steering angles centered around zero which corresponds to straight driving.
+In order to make the dataset more balanced, I decided to augment the data.
+The following methods were used for this.

+ 1. Horizontal fillping of the images.
+The corresponding steering angle was multiplied by -1.
+ 2. Random brightness changes
+ 3. Random shading changes.
+Parts of the image were made brighter/darker
+ 4. Shifting of the horizon using a perspective transformation in the vertical direction

+The figure below shows an input image and the image after being transformed with steps 2,3 and 4 mentioned above.
+![alt text][image2]

+In order to make the dataset more balanced with respect to the steering angles

 ### Model Architecture